NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.2.md

 ## Interactive checkboxes in the preview

+You asked?
+We hear you.
+Now you are not required to go into edit mode for your notes just to check/uncheck your tasks.
+Checkboxes are interactive even in the preview mode.

 ## New hotkeys for a better editing experience

+To provide a better experience when working with a keyboard we added a few useful hotkeys:
+- `⌘+E` (Mac) or `Ctrl+E` (Windows) - start editing your note.
+- `⌘+S` (Mac) or `Ctrl+S` (Windows) - save your note edits.
+- `Escape` - exit edit mode.

 ## Action buttons for code blocks